arnabbhowal/p2p-chat-udp/README.md

 While the GUI is the primary interface, the CLI is available if the GUI fails or for advanced users.
 If the client is launched and the GUI fails to start, or if it's built/run to bypass the GUI, you might get a command prompt.

-Once the client is running and registered (you see the `[?]
-Enter 'connect'...` prompt in the console), you can use the following commands:
+Once the client is running and registered (you will see a dynamic prompt like `[?]
+Enter 'connect', 'status', 'id', 'quit': ` in the console when disconnected), you can use the following commands:

 * **`id`**: Displays your username and unique Node ID.
 * **`status`** or **`s`**: Shows your current connection status and lists ongoing file transfers.